-- Q. 7.
-Churchill is supposed to have said that had he been the Russians in 1943, he would have asked for Germany up to the Rhine.
-Do you feel that the boundaries, as drawn in 1943, were highly satisfactory under the circumstances? - A. Oh, those boundaries.
-I was so absorbed in the battle to get France some representation particularly in Berlin.
-We had to give up part of our holdings to France because the Russians wouldn't make any compromise on that at all. - Q. 8.
-After Marshall explained the case against going into Balkans, the President said that the Russians were only sixty miles from the Polish border and forty miles from Bessarabia and might shortly enter Poland.
-They might ask that the western Allies go up the Adriatic to the Danube to help defeat Germany.
+7. Churchill is supposed to have said that had he been the Russians in 1943, he would have asked for Germany up to the Rhine.
+Do you feel that the boundaries, as drawn in 1943, were highly satisfactory under the circumstances?

+Oh, those boundaries.
+I was so absorbed in the battle to get the French some representation, particularly in Berlin where we had to give up part of our holdings to France.
+The Russians wouldn't make any compromise on that at all.

+8. After Marshall explained the case against going into the Balkans, the president said that the Russians were only 60 miles from the Polish border and 40 miles from Bessarabia, and might shortly enter Poland.
+They might ask that the Western Allies go up the Adriatic to the Danube to help defeat Germany.
 General Marshall said that he would have to be prepared to explain to the Russians the implications of such a move.
 If the Soviet forces got to the Bug River, the Western Allies could force the issue from England by throwing in air support.
 He doubted that any troops the Allies might send to the Balkans would have an appreciable influence on the situation.
-Was the President reflecting Churchill's arguments here?
-If so, it is rather evident that the stress was on helping a Russian advance rather than blocking Russia in the Balkans? - A. I don't know about question 8. - Q. 9.
-I gather from your point about that you felt the Russians would be upset by our movement into the Balkans.
-Don't you feel that any strong move by us in that area might have stimulated a push by them toward important cities of the west which we later occupied?
+Was the president reflecting Churchill's arguments here?
+If so, it is rather evident that the stress was on helping a Russian advance rather than blocking Russia in the Balkans?

+I don't know about question 8.

+9. I gather from your point about that you felt the Russians would be upset by our movement into the Balkans.
+Don't you feel that any strong move by us in that area might have stimulated a push by them toward important cities of the West which we later occupied?

-A. I don't know about question 9 either.
+I don't know about question 9 either.
 So many of these things seem to go to some chance remark.
 You could well understand some fellow might turn away from the table and say, "God damn these Russians anyway."
-Well you might say that reflects complete opposition to the whole thing.
-We probably said somewhat similar things about the British at times and I know they did about us.
-But they are not the basis of historical evidence.
+Well, you might say that reflects complete opposition to the whole thing.
+We probably said somewhat similar things about the British at times, and I know they did about us.
+So they are not the basis of historical evidence.
 They are part of the historical atmosphere of the times.

 For example, I was very much opposed to receiving decorations.
-I thought during the war for me to be receiving any decorations while our men were in the jungles of New Guinea or the islands in the Pacific especially or anywhere where there was heavy fighting, it wouldn't appear at all well for me to be [Tape stops here] receiving decorations, so I declined them.
+I thought during the war for me to be receiving any decorations, while our men were in the jungles of New Guinea and the islands in the Pacific, especially, or anywhere where there was heavy fighting, it wouldn't appear at all well for me to be receiving some decoration, so I declined them.